Back to Blog

 Type 8 — The Challenger

 • Core motivation: To be strong.
-A determined refusal to be controlled by anyone.
+A flat refusal to be controlled by anyone.

-• Strengths / blind spots: Decisive leaders who genuinely protect the people they care about — but can come across as domineering when the dial gets stuck on "high."
+• Strengths / blind spots: Decisive leaders who genuinely throw themselves in front of the people they care about.
+The flip side: they can read as domineering when the dial gets stuck on "high."

 • Growth: Borrowing tenderness from Type 2.
 Familiar figure: Martin Luther King Jr.